 On December 4, 1925, the New York City-based Turner Construction Company signed a contract to build the new Breakers and construction began in January 1926.
 The seven-story hotel had to be built, furnished, and landscaped to open just after Christmas 1926, the start of the Palm Beach season.

 More than 1,200 construction workers labored on The Breakers around-the-clock to meet the opening date.
-Seventy-three artisans were brought from Italy to complete the magnificent paintings on the ceilings of the lobby and first-floor public rooms.
-The immense structure was completed in a scant 11½ months and opened on December 29, 1926.
+Seventy-two artisans were brought from Italy to complete the magnificent paintings on the ceilings of the lobby and first-floor public rooms.
+The immense structure was completed for $7 million, in a scant 11½ months and opened on December 29, 1926.

 The Breakers exceeded everyone's expectations.
 The 200-foot-long main lobby, with its high-arched ceiling decorated with paintings; the vast Florentine Dining Room, with its richly decorated, beamed ceiling modeled after the Palazzo Davanzati (ca. 1400) in Florence; the magnificent North and South Loggias; and the shaded terraces and landscaped patios.